jtdaugherty/brick/docs/guide.rst

   you it is a lens; the name without the "``L``" suffix is the non-lens version.
-You can get by without using ``brick``'s lens interface but your life will probably be much more pleasant if you use lenses to modify your application state once it state becomes sufficiently complex (see `appHandleEvent: Handling Events`_ and `Event Handlers for Component State`_).
+You can get by without using ``brick``'s lens interface but your life will probably be much more pleasant if you use lenses to modify your application state once it becomes sufficiently complex (see `appHandleEvent: Handling Events`_ and `Event Handlers for Component State`_).
 - Attribute names: some modules export attribute names (see `How